An easy recipe for an incredibly moist and fluffy Greek yogurt cake. Made with almond flour, this cake is also low carb

 What yogurt to use in this cake?

-I use 5% fat Fage Greek yogurt.
-I’m pretty sure that this recipe would work with other Greek yogurt brands.
-But if there’s any liquid on top of your Greek yogurt, do pour it out, to make the yogurt as thick as possible.
+I use whole-milk (5% fat) Fage Greek yogurt.
+I'm pretty sure that this recipe would work with other Greek yogurt brands.
+But if there's any liquid on top of your Greek yogurt, do pour it out, to make the yogurt as thick as possible.

 No frosting?
 I like my cakes frosted!

 But if you like your cakes frosted, feel free to add frosting to this basic Greek yogurt cake!
-The cream cheese frosting that I use in these pumpkin cupcakes is excellent.
-Simply omit the pumpkin puree and the cinnamon.
+This cream cheese frosting is excellent.

 I did dust the top of the cake with a small amount of Swerve Confectioners because I wanted to make it pretty for the photographs.
 But this is purely optional, and normally I don't do it.